quickstark/serverless-jwt-callback/README.md

 # Twilio Serverless JWT Callback

-This is just a simple Twilio Serverless Function to demonstrate JWT to Google Sheets
+This is just a simple Twilio Serverless Function to demonstrate authenticating callbacks/webhooks to Google Sheets

 This uses the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart) with the [Twilio Serverless Plugin](https://www.twilio.com/docs/twilio-cli/plugins)